ozturkkl/RadioWebApp/README.md

 # RadioWebApp

-A configurable radio and podcast player for live streams and RSS archives shipped as a PWA/TWA, IOS, and Android app stores.
+A configurable radio and podcast player for live streams and RSS archives shipped as a PWA/TWA mobile app in IOS, and Android app stores.
 Listeners get lock-screen controls, continue-listening, Turkish-aware search, and Google Drive sync of progress and favorites.